COOL KIDS | When the going gets tough, the tough get going

 So, here’s a perfect example that you never stop learning in life – and the garden.
 Last year was the first time I stumbled across Hardy Annuals, also called Cool Flowers.
 It’s a concept that’s little known here in Germany, even though nature shows us how it's done every year.

 And the best thing?
 Right NOW, when we’re lovingly looking at the last of our summer blooms and longing for spring, when we can start our annual seedling Kindergartens all over again – THAT’S when the time to sow Cool Flowers is just right.

 So, who are you, Hardy Annuals?

 Hardy Annuals (often abbreviated as HA) are annual plants that don’t just tolerate the cold, they positively thrive on it.
-Depending on just how freezing the winters are where you live, they can be sown already in the fall or (if you live somewhere as wintery as the Arctic) in early spring.
+Depending on just how freezing the winters are where you live, they can be sown already in the fall or in early spring.
 Some frost here and there doesn’t bother (most of) them; in fact, it helps develop a strong root system which means they blossom significantly sooner than their counterparts.